Article

 Lack of access to basic needs, such as hydration and sleep, have been identified as a major concern for NHS staff wellbeing and patient safety.

 Inspired by Maslow’s hierarchy of needs, this NHS staff wellbeing needs poster demonstrates that basic needs are critical and form the foundation for fulfilling the overall health and wellbeing agenda.
+Together with our poster, this guidance has been created to support NHS health and wellbeing leads, staff experience leads and line managers in ensuring that our staff are safe and healthy at work.

 Identify how your current wellbeing offer meets your staff needs